Gerenios/EXOMailActivity/README.md

 This helps organisations to perform forensic activities in case of data breach or malware attacks.

 ## Usage
+There are two cmdlets in the module; Get-MailActivity and Get-MailActivityDetails

+### Get-MailActivity
 ``` PowerShell
 # Save credentials to a variable
 $creds=Get-Credential